sdsu-comp526/fall24/_sources/slides/module2-2_c_pointers.md

 ***d == **c == *b == a == 3; // Dereferencing an (int ***) thrice, or an (int **) twice, or an (int *) once, gets you an int
 ```

-TODO:
-- Structs
-- Functions
-- malloc & calloc ? (explain why we may want to use them, if we exceed the stack)